Terms and conditions

 3.1 The Supplier shall use reasonable endeavours to provide the Services, and to deliver the Deliverables to the Customer, in accordance in all material respects with the Quote.
 The Supplier will perform the Services with reasonable care and skill.

 3.2 To the extent that the Quote provides no timescale for the completion of Services, the Supplier and the Customer may agree any such timescales in writing.
 Timescales for completion of the Services (whether set out in the Quote, or elsewhere, or otherwise agreed between the parties) are indicative only and are not binding on the Supplier, and time for completion of the Services shall not be of the essence of the Contract.
+A Scheme of Work (SoW) will be implemented for each project where deliverables are required; this will be determined on a project to project basis.

 3.3 Where the Quote states that a deposit is to be paid by the Customer, the Supplier will not commence work on any element of the Services until any such deposit has been paid to it (unless otherwise agreed between the parties in writing).